Haksell/gomoku/README.md

 ### mandatory part

 - [x] The executable must be named `Gomoku`. `ln -s target/release/gomoku Gomoku`
 - [ ] Human vs AI.
 The goal here is that the program wins the game, without you letting it win.
-It must be able to adapt its strategy to the player’s moves.
+It must be able to adapt its strategy to the player's moves.
 - [ ] Human vs Human, with a move suggestion feature.
 - [ ] You have to use a Minimax algorithm, or a variant.
 - [ ] You need an efficient heuristic function to evaluate the value of a terminal node in your tree.
 - [ ] You must also provide a usable graphical interface to allow one to actually play Gomoku.
-- [ ] Implement some sort of debugging process that lets you examine the reasoning process of your AI while it’s running.
+- [ ] Implement some sort of debugging process that lets you examine the reasoning process of your AI while it's running.
 - [ ] You have to display somewhere in your user interface a timer that counts how much time your AI takes to find its next move.

 ## evaluation

+### preliminary checks

+- [ ] there is something in the git repository
+- [ ] the Makefile is present and has the required rules
-- [ ] preliminary checks (git repository not empty, Makefile, no crash)
+- [ ] no crash

+### interface

-- [x] rules
+- [x] rules are implemented properly
-- [ ] human-vs-human
+- [ ] human-vs-human is playable
-- [ ] human-vs-bot
+- [ ] human-vs-bot is playable

+### algorithm

 - [ ] takes less than half a second on average
 - [ ] there is a timer indicating how much time the AI takes
 - [ ] performance (AI victory in under 20 moves -> 5)
 - [x] implementation (alpha-beta/negascout/mtdf -> 5)
 - [ ] search depth (10 or more levels -> 5)
-- [x] search space (multiple rectangular windows emcompassing placed stones but minimizing wasted space -> 5)
+- [ ] search space (multiple rectangular windows emcompassing placed stones but minimizing wasted space -> 5)

+### heuristics

 - [ ] does the heuristic take current alignments into account?
 - [ ] does the heuristic check whether an alignment has enough space to develop into a 5-in-a-row?
 - [ ] does the heuristic weigh an alignment according to its freedom (free, half-free, flanked)?